SBA Loans: Current Interest Rates For January 2023

 Where To Find SBA CDC/504 Loans

 The best place to look for a 504 loan is via the SBA’s Lender Match platform.
-After filling out the questionnaire, eligible lenders will get in touch with you within 48 hours.
+After filling out the questionnaire, the SBA advertises that eligible lenders will get in touch with you within two days.

 SBA Disaster Loan Rates